Pre Law Information for Juniors and Seniors

 Senior Year— Time to Apply!

-If possible, it is best to apply to 9 different law schools, fairly evenly spread through three categories:
+If possible, it is best to apply to a variety of law schools, fairly evenly spread through three categories:

-- Three Target schools (average LSAT is your score, and average GPA is your GPA)
+- Target schools (average LSAT is your score, and average GPA is your GPA)

 Components of the Application